biemond/biemond-orawls-vagrant-12.2.1/puppet/environments/development/modules/jdk7/README.md

 this is because rpm post install fails with some pack error

-installs jdk on linux based systems with x64 or 32 bits add the jdk-7u25-linux-x64.tar.gz (downloaded from Oracle website) to the files folder of this jdk7 module
+installs jdk on linux based systems with x64 or 32 bits add the jdk-7u25-linux-x64.tar.gz (downloaded from Oracle website) to the source_path folder, which defaults to the "files" folder of this module.

 - download the tar.gz to the download folder of the puppet agent server
 - unpack the java tar.gz